 How can we ever be sure what might come next?
 The next book could be the one which aces the contest, grabs an editor's attention, becomes the darling of the best-seller list.
 Today might be the day you feel your body start to heal, land your dream job, find your soul mate.
 Today could even be the day the satellite dish picks up the signal that lets humans know they really aren't alone and I can finally come out of the extraterrestrial closet.

-After all, I ate half the
+After all, I ate half the cookie.
+It's only fair.

 No comments: